Philiphao-Bluebolt/Obsidian-Technology-Note/🎓 课程学习 Courses/~🦁~ NTU/~EE6407 - 🧬 Genetic Algorithms & Machine Learning/~📜~ Notes/Part 6 - Clustering.md

 + **Hyperparameters** - Cluster Number $k$

 K-means clustering is based on the process of moving centroids.
 In every steps, all the sample points are assigned to the nearest centroid and thus, form clusters.
-After assignment, new centroids are updated as the mean vector of each cluster.
+After the assignment, new centroids are updated as the mean vector of each cluster.

 > [!NOTE] K-means Algorithms
 > + Randomly generate $k$ inital centroids